 - Click on "Clear," and confirm the deletion.

-How to Update your device:
+How to Update Your Device:

 On iPhone:

 - To update iPhone, go to Settings > General > Software Update.
+The screen shows the current installed iOS and whether an update is available.

 - To turn on automatic updates: go to Settings > General > Software Update > Automatic Updates.